bartolomej/moonland/README.md

 # MoonLand

+> This was developed for a university home assignment and is not meant for production use :)

 MoonLand queries social media platforms to provide social sentiment analytics for various crypto coins.

 Currently moonland supports only Twitter API as a data source, but can be easily extended to support multiple data sources (Reddit, 4Chan, Facebook,..).